Australian attack among best I've faced, says Sehwag

 The Indian Super League (ISL) has been expanded to 10 teams next season from the current eight, organisers of the franchise-based soccer competition said on Monday.

-ADELAIDE Virender Sehwag rates the current Australia pace attack as among the best he has faced in his 10-year test career.
+ADELAIDE Indian batsman Virender Sehwag rates the current Australia pace attack as among the best he has faced in his 10-year test career.

 The 33-year-old opener, who has scored 8,098 runs in 95 tests since his debut in late 2001, is standing in as captain for the fourth test against Australia at the Adelaide Oval starting on Tuesday.